fvsolutions-common/burst-link-protocol/ROADMAP.md

     - ⬜️ Add test report as a badge
 - ⬜️ Fix dependencies once compilation succeeds
 - ⬜️ Fix packets that start with a 0x00 byte, they are currently not encoded correctly

+# ISSUES
+- When in installe ftom pyi the package does not include the compiled c files